edsdk/flmngr-tinymce/README.md

 ## Intro

-This is a **plugin for TinyMCE 5**, free to install and use.
+This is a **plugin for TinyMCE**, free to install and use.
 This plugin can use free or premium version of Flmngr, the only difference in features is image editor is not included into free version.

 If you have already installed and use [N1ED](https://n1ed.com) plugin, please do not install this one: Flmngr is included into N1ED.
 Use this Flmngr add-on when you need just file manager and image editor only.

 ### Main features:

-- Seamless integration with TinyMCE 5
+- Seamless integration with TinyMCE
 - [ImgPen](https://imgpen.com) image editor onboard
 - Easy install as CKEditor plugin
 - Support of PHP, .NET, Java and Node backends